Exact values and improved bounds on $k$-neighborly families of boxes

-In the following table, we list all $k,d \leq 20$ with $d-k \geq 2$ such that our new upper bound improves the best-known upper bound with the help of a simple C++ code.
-The third column lists the best-known lower bound (taking the minimum among the main results in \cite{2022neighbor} and \cite{1997Alon}, and the computation by Gurobi in \cite[Table 2]{2022neighbor}), the fourth column lists the best known upper bound (taking the maximum from \cite{huang2012counterexample} and \cite{2022neighbor}), and the last column lists the best upper bound from the results (Theorem~\ref{thm:main}, Theorem~\ref{thm:main2}, and Remark~\ref{rmk:further_improvement}) in this paper.
-In particular, if the upper bound given in Remark~\ref{rmk:further_improvement} is the smallest, we mark $*$ in the last column.
+The fourth column lists the best-known upper bound (taking the maximum from \cite{huang2012counterexample} and \cite[Theorem 1]{2022neighbor}), and the last column lists the best upper bound from the results (Theorem~\ref{thm:main}, Theorem~\ref{thm:main2}, and Theorem~\ref{thm:main3}) in this paper.
+In particular, if the upper bound given in Theorem~\ref{thm:main3} is the smallest, we mark $*$ in the last column.